Last Updated – May 24, 2022

 We may revise and update this Policy from time to time in our sole discretion.
 All changes are effective immediately when we post them, and apply to all access to and use of the Website and handling of your personal information thereafter.
 It is our policy to post any changes we make to our Policy on this page.
 If we make material changes to how we treat our users’ personal information, we will notify you through a notice on the Website home page.
 The date the Policy was last revised is identified at the top of the page.

 To ask questions or comment about this Policy and our privacy practices or if you are based in Europe or the UK and wish to exercise your rights under data protection law as described above, please contact us at:

 Address: Rockefeller Philanthropy Advisors

 6 West 48th St.

 New York, NY 10036

-If you are concerned about how RPA uses your personal information, you have the right to make a complaint to the supervisory authority in your place of work or residence or the place in which the relevant infringement has taken place.
+If you are concerned about how RPA uses your personal information and we are unable to resolve your issue, you have the right to make a complaint to the supervisory authority in your place of work or residence or the place in which the relevant infringement has taken place.